 Did you ever think what makes a program aware that a breakpoint has been hit and it needs to halt the execution?
 Yes, it is a signal (SIGSTOP) that is sent to the program in this case.
 And when the user is done with debugging, a signal (SIGCONT) is sent to the program -- after which the program continues the execution.

 So, this was one example.
 But there are numerous other activities that are completely dependent on signals.

 How a Program Handles Signals?

-- A Program may do nothing on receipt of a signal -- Every signal has a default action associated with it.
-In a scenario where a program just don't care for a signal, the default action corresponding to that particular signal is taken by the OS kernel.
+- A Program may do nothing on receipt of a signal - Every signal has a default action associated with it.
+In a scenario where a program just doesn't care for a signal, the default action corresponding to that particular signal is taken by the OS kernel.

-- A program may choose to ignore a signal -- In this situation, the signal (or set of signals) are blocked and are hence not delivered to to the program.
+- A program may choose to ignore a signal - In this situation, the signal (or set of signals) are blocked and are hence not delivered to the program.
 A program may choose to ignore signals which -- the programmer thinks -- are irrelevant to it.

 Different Types Of Signals

 To get a list of signals supported on your Linux system, just issue the following command:

 The -l option of the kill command is used to list the signal names.
 Here is the output of this command on my system: